Women in SaaS: Zuzana from Minit

 Process mining has been taking off at lightning speed.
 The technology enables companies to understand how they truly work in terms of processes and operations, helping them drive large-scale operational improvements.
 Thanks to our strong product features, engaging user experience, flexibility and quick deployment, more and more businesses are getting interested in Minit’s solution.
-I have been with Minit for 9 months; I joined the company after having helped to build and (co-)lead Operations at a startup which scaled from 80 to 300 employees.
+I have been with Minit for 9 months; I joined the company after having helped to build and (co-)lead Operations at a startup that scaled from 80 to 300 employees.

-My current mission at Minit is to drive scalability and execution via: aligning the team around common goals, enabling high performance and providing transparency into our results.
-Our Operations is currently composed of Finance, Ops and HR, so I kind of keep changing hats. :-) And as part of the executive team, I am responsible for tracking key metrics, overseeing the financial health of the business and making sure we have a productive, empowered team.
+My current mission at Minit is to drive scalability and execution via: aligning the team around common goals, enabling high performance, and providing transparency into our results.
+Our Operations is currently composed of Finance, Ops and HR, so I kind of keep changing hats. 🙂 And as part of the executive team, I am responsible for tracking key metrics, overseeing the financial health of the business and making sure we have a productive, empowered team.